-- waterproofing the structure. - Decks can be level rather than sloping, which is better for deck furniture and foot traffic. - The deck can be raised up flush with the internal floor level, creating level entry for wheelchairs and a desirable indoor/outdoor flow without a step down onto the deck. - Deck outlets will be guarded against blocking from excessive leaf litter, or larger items like plastic bags, laundry etc. - The void between the decking and the membrane can be used to accommodate pipes and other services.
-Services such as outlets, spreaders, conduits, and balustrade fixings can all be hidden from sight below the floated deck. - Transmission of acoustic impact noise is significantly mitigated by a floated deck. • - The sustainable merit of functional roofs is that they add another use without demanding any additional land area.
-This enriches the density and quality of experience of the same building footprint. - Under a floating deck, the membrane is protected from UV and weather extremes and therefore should last considerably longer than regular roof installations.
+- waterproofing the structure. - Decks can be level rather than sloping, which is better for deck furniture and foot traffic. - indoor/outdoor flow without a step down onto the deck. - floated deck. - Transmission of acoustic impact noise is significantly mitigated by a floated deck. • - This enriches the density and quality of experience of the same building footprint. - considerably longer than regular roof installations.